 To support your child as they get better after successful treatment of baby bottle tooth decay, focus on strengthening their diet.
 An awesome diet can be the best medicine, and diets featuring foods that fortify teeth are the greatest diets.
 Foods that strengthen teeth include foods high in vitamins A, D and K, foods high in calcium and foods high in phosphorous.
 For best results, avoid sugary foods and drinks.

 When was your last checkup in our Charlotte, North Carolina, office?
 To keep your pearly whites healthy and solid, we need to see you at least once each half of a year.
-Give Dr. Amy Tennyson and the University Pediatric Dentistry staff a call now at 704-688-1664 to schedule your next checkup to our office.
+Give Dr. Danielle Funny and the University Pediatric Dentistry staff a call now at 704-688-1664 to schedule your next checkup to our office.